AP Seminar

 Go to AP Central for resources for teachers, administrators, and coordinators.

 The AP Seminar assessment has three parts: two performance tasks—which you’ll complete over the course of the year and submit online for scoring through the AP Digital Portfolio—and the end-of-course AP Exam.
-All measure your proficiency in the course skills, and all contribute to your final AP score on a scale of 1–5.
+The end-of-course exam is a fully digital exam in the Bluebook testing app and all responses are automatically submitted at the end of the exam.
+The three parts of the assessment measure your proficiency in the course skills, and all contribute to your final AP score on a scale of 1–5.

 Teacher-Scored Components